 If you are arrested, you have the right to make one phone call to ‘a person in your confidence’ within Austria, and another to inform legal counsel.
 If you can’t afford legal representation, you can apply to the judge in writing for legal aid.

 As a foreigner, your best bet when encountering legal problems is to contact your national consulate for advice.

-ATMs are widely available.
-Maestro direct debit and Visa and MasterCard credit cards are accepted in most hotels and in midrange restaurants.
+ATMs widely available.
+Maestro direct debit and Visa and MasterCard credit cards accepted in most hotels and midrange restaurants.
 Expect to pay cash elsewhere.
-Travellers cheques are not accepted.

 Bankomaten are extremely common everywhere and accessible till midnight; some are 24 hours.
 Most accept at the very least Maestro debit cards and Visa and MasterCard credit cards.
 There are English instructions and daily withdrawal limits of €400 with credit and debit cards.
 Check with your home bank before travelling for charges for using a Bankomat; there’s usually no commission to pay at the Austrian end.